 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 - Revenue from Contracts with Customers (Topic 606).
 This guidance prescribes a single comprehensive model for entities to use in the accounting of revenue arising from contracts with customers.
 The core principle contemplated by this new guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount reflecting the consideration the entity expects to be entitled in exchange for those goods or services.
 New disclosures about the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers are also required.
 Since May 2014, the FASB issued clarifying updates to the new standard specifically to address certain core principles including the identification of performance obligations, licensing guidance, the assessment of the collectability criterion, the presentation of taxes collected from customers, noncash considerations, contract modifications, and completed contracts at transition.
-The new guidance will supersede virtually all existing revenue guidance under GAAP and is effective for fiscal years beginning after December 31, 2017.
+The new guidance will supersede virtually all existing revenue guidance under GAAP and is effective for fiscal years beginning after December 15, 2017.
 There are two transition options available to entities, the full retrospective approach, in which the Company would restate prior periods, or the modified retrospective approach.
 The Company adopted ASU 2014-09 using the modified retrospective approach as of January 1, 2018; see Note 3 - Revenue.

 In March 2017, the FASB issued ASU 2017-07 - Compensation - Retirement Benefits (Topic 715): Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
 This update clarifies the presentation and classification of the components of net periodic benefit cost in the Consolidated Statement of Operations.
 Specifically, this standard requires the service cost component of net periodic benefit cost to be recorded in the same income statement line as other employee compensation costs and all other components of net periodic benefit cost must be presented as non-operating items.
 The Company adopted this standard retrospectively as of January 1, 2018.
 The Company's defined benefit plans have been frozen, so the Company is no longer incurring service costs related to the plans.
-Therefore, the entire net periodic pension and other post-employment expense (benefit) will be presented in the Consolidated Statements of Operations in non-operating income (expense).
+Therefore, the entire net periodic pension and other post-employment expense (benefit) will be presented in the Consolidated Statements of Operations in other income, net.

-As a result of adopting this guidance, total operating costs and expense increased \$930 and \$859 for the three months ended March 31, 2018 and 2017, respectively, with the offsetting change recorded to non-operating income (expense).
-There was no impact to net income (loss), retained earnings and earnings per share for both years.
+As a result of adopting this guidance, total operating costs and expense decreased \$5,051 and \$3,333 for the three and nine months ended September 30, 2017, respectively, with the offsetting change recorded to other income, net.
+There was no impact to net income (loss), retained earnings and earnings per share.
+In the third quarter of 2017, the Company completed a de-risking transaction to reduce the Company's pension liability, which resulted in a charge to pension expense of \$5,911; see Note 8 - Pension and Other Retirement Plans.